trentmillar/terraform-networking-github-cidrs/README.md

 For now this module only works with the GitHub Meta API's CIDRs for various features like; Actions, Dependabot, Git, Packages, etc. See the raw API, https://api.github.com/meta.

+__Important, if a range is rolled-up to fit the `cidr_count_limit` understand that IP addresses not intended will be included in the output__

 __only IPv4's are included since many Azure networking rules only accept these__

 ## Usage